PeterDoom/Flutter-Weather-App/README.md

-# Clima ☁ - a wrather app
+# Clima ☁ - a weather app

 ## Our Goal